Reasat/gvhd_public/README.md

 # gvhd_public
-Results related to lesion segmentation from skin in GVHD patients
+Poster related to lesion segmentation from skin in GVHD patients